fireblocks/fireblocks-network-link/DESCRIPTION.md

     - Request signing format: valid values are: SHA512, SHA3\_256, SHA256
     - Signature encoding result: valid values are PLAIN, BASE64, HEXSTR, BASE58, BASE32

+### Additions for banks:
+Deposits - Account IDs or blockchain addresses.

 # Creating a Request
 All REST requests will contain the following headers: